isaacchook/isaacchook/README.md

-- 👋 Hi, I’m Isaac
+- 👋 Hi, I’m Isaac.
+I'm aspiring to be a Data Scientist
-- 👀 I’m interested in Machine Learning/Deep Learning/Intelligent Systems

 <!---
 isaacchook/isaacchook is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.